-We are Peggy & Brian Pride living & working on our small farm in Southern Maine for the past 32 years.
+We are Peggy & Brian Pride living & working on our small farm in Southern Maine since 1984.
 We began beekeeping to enlist the honeybee’s help in the pollination of our fruits, vegetables and flowers.
 We became so enamored with these hardworking little bees and their fascinating lives that we wanted to be more involved in the beekeeping field.
-We strive to use sustainable methods for our bees.
+Our store opened in 2010 in a building located next to our house.
+We strive to use sustainable methods for our bees, gardens and our land.

-Brian is a Certified EAS Master Beekeeper and is a very enthusiastic teacher for our classes and workshops.
+Brian is a Certified EAS Master Beekeeper and he is a very enthusiastic teacher for our classes and workshops.
 He has also won several awards for his mead, especially his elderberry mead.
-Peggy manages the 40+ hives, raises queens, organizes classes and runs the store.
+Peggy manages the 20+ hives, raises queens, organizes classes and runs the store.

-Sue Doiron joined us 3 years ago and brings her teaching experience and patience in helping new beekeepers get started.
+Sue Doiron joined us 4 years ago and brings her teaching experience and patience in helping new beekeepers get started.
 Sue manages 6 of her own hives in 2 locations.
-She did an excellent job of heading up our 2015 Intern program.
-We are excited to have her in charge of our 2016 “hive side lessons” program.
+She did an excellent job of heading up our Intern program.
+We are excited to have her in charge of our 2018 “hive side lessons” intern program.

 We will continue to do educational outreach in the non-beekeeping community to encourage others to be mindful of what they use in their gardens and lawns so they can help all pollinators.
-We are in the early stages of creating honeybee foraging areas that we hope will be open to the public.
+We are in the early stages of creating honeybee foraging demonstration areas that we plan to be open to the public for educational purposes.
 We share our knowledge with others so that they may enjoy and appreciate the honey bees as much as we do.